lmiller1990/vdom-traverse-article/README.md

 ## A More Complete Example

 This implementation is far from perfect - there are more checks that need to be implemented.
-For example, this does not work with compnents using `template` instead of `render`, or `<Suspense>`.
+For example, this does not work with components using `template` instead of `render`, or `<Suspense>`.
 A more complete implementation can be found in Vue Test Utils.

-At the time of this article, the implementation there mutates an arraym instead of passing a new copy to each recursive call.
+At the time of this article, the implementation there mutates an array instead of passing a new copy to each recursive call.
+You can [see it here](https://github.com/vuejs/vue-test-utils-next/blob/8cdee798798d81fbae4c0ea9ebddb184bafc2d7a/src/utils/find.ts#L101) - the functions you want to look at are `findAllVNodes` and `aggregateChildren`.
 Although I much prefer the recursive style implementation here, both are valid approaches to the problem.

-You can find the source code for this example here.
+You can find the [source code for this example here](https://github.com/lmiller1990/vdom-traverse-article).